paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 ## SVG

-In February [I began using an SVG image sprite][2], falling back to a PNG image for browsers that don't support the vector format.
+In February [I began using an SVG image sprite][2], falling back to a PNG image for browsers that don’t support the vector format.
 To prevent both images loading, a subsequent update saw me move the following detection script into the `<head>`, before any CSS can be downloaded:

 ```html
 <script>